AlienX2001/methodology-boxes/network-enum.md

 and then refer this https://en.wikipedia.org/wiki/List_of_SMTP_server_return_codes for the return codes
 - try sending mail to everyone in your mailing list by maliciosly crafting your content from which they can connect back to you (via http)[no need to setup an http server] and listen for any reply responses via netcat (basics of phishing!!)

+If we get credentials somehow of any email address then we can use evolution app to check inboxes,send mail,etc. (cuz evolution is basically an email client :P)